Cervical Cancer Treatment to Prevention:

 So what is a Pap smear test?

 It’s simply picking up cells from the cervix, i.e. the lower part of the uterus and preparing a slide to be sent to the pathologist for examination.
 It should be done for all women who are sexually active and between 21 to 65 years of age.
-In case a woman is sexually active before the age of 21, the test should be done within 3 years of her first sexual intercourse or at 21 years whichever is earlier.
+In case a woman is sexually active before the age of 21, the test should be done within 3 years of her first sexual intercourse.

 There are some pre-requisites for the test.
 The woman should not be having her periods during or immediately before the test and should not have had sexual intercourse at least 2 days before.
 She should avoid douching and introducing any pessaries 2-3 days prior to taking the test.